Known issues and limitations for Amazon RDS for MySQL

 We don't recommend allowing tables to grow to the maximum file size.
 In general, a better practice is to partition data into smaller tables, which can improve performance and recovery times.

-One option that you can use for breaking a large table up into smaller
+One option that you can use for breaking up a large table into smaller tables is

-tables is partitioning.
-Partitioning distributes portions of your large table
+partitioning.
+Partitioning distributes portions of your large table into separate files

 Partitioning